Wilbeibi/recipes/scripts/Script_notes.md

     - `less -r` display bash escape codes as colors
     - `v` to edit file, `F` to keep reading as updated
     - `less +F` follow updates, `less +G` start 20% into file, `less +/foo` search for 'foo'
+- [bat](https://github.com/sharkdp/bat): `alias lessy=bat -l yaml -p` as less alternative for yaml
 - `fc`: fix command, open the last command you ran in an editor, and rerun
 - `date -u`: show UTC time now
 - `set -x` enables a mode of the shell where all executed commands are printed to the terminal
 - `MY_IP=$(dig +short myip.opendns.com @resolver1.opendns.com)` [refer](https://unix.stackexchange.com/a/81699/36211)
-- `&&` in bash is "AND", statement to the left as well as right of `&&` should be run in sequence, `&` means preceding comands, to the immediate left of the `&`, should simply run in the background
+- `&&` in bash is "AND", statement to the left as well as right of `&&` should be run in sequence, `&` means preceding commands, to the immediate left of the `&`, should simply run in the background
 - `dig -t A wilbeibi.com +trace` trace DNS resolve
 - `vim scp://user@server/~/data.txt`: edit file on remote server